lannagao/lannagao.github.io/_pages/cv.md

 Education
 ======
-* B.A. in History, Bard College, 2022
+* B.A. in History and Asian Studies, Bard College, 2022

 <!--
 Work experience